Memphis vs. East Carolina NCAA Football Odds, Plays and Insights | November 13, 2021

 East Carolina Stats and Trends

-- East Carolina has played nine games, with six wins against the spread.
+- In East Carolina's nine games this year, it has six wins against the spread.

-- The Pirates have been underdogs by 5.5 points or more four times this year and are 3-1 ATS in those contests.
+- The Pirates are 3-1 ATS when underdogs by 5.5 points or more this season.

-- East Carolina's games this year have eclipsed the over/under two times in nine opportunities (22.2%).
+- East Carolina's games this season have hit the over on only two of nine set point totals (22.2%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.